Explaining the jargon!

-If you need help with understanding any AV or lighting control technology, just give us a call.
+If you need help with understanding any lighting control technology, just give us a call.
 We are happy to help.

 Simple presence detection operates by turning lights on when a sensor detects occupancy, and off after a set period once occupancy is no longer detected.
 With presence detection light switches are not necessary.